awfulwaffle77/KuberProxy/README.md

 Altough not exactly what I wanted, the current approach works.

+Now that the server is working, to be able to send requests to specific hosts, we need to create them.
+We will do this by "simulating" the existence of such hosts.
+From the main file, we will create Flask applications with specifci arguments to make that possible.
+We will create subprocesses to make this possible

+I tried to respect PEP88.

+Currently tested with the host servers in separate terminal windows and it works correctly.
+Next, I will need to tweak the responses and the algortihms.

 ### Reminders

 Reading the document I can see that it is stated that " downstream